-Tuition costs to study at Webster University Geneva
+Tuition costs to study at Webster Geneva Campus

 What is included in full-time tuition?

-This flat-fee semester tuition rate permits students to register for 12 to 18 U.S. credit hours per semester (the equivalent of about 4 to 6 courses; most courses carry 3 credits).
-A typical bachelor's student takes 15 credit hours (5 courses) per semester: this is the rate of progress necessary for students to graduate on time.
-The "flat fee" rate allows for up to 6 courses per semester if students wish to advance more quickly toward graduation and have the academic potential to do so.
+This flat-fee semester tuition rate permits students to register for 12 to 18 U.S. credit hours per semester (the equivalent of about four to six courses; most courses carry 3 credits).
+A typical bachelor's student takes 15 credit hours (five courses) per semester: this is the rate of progress necessary for students to graduate on time.
+The flat-fee rate allows for up to six courses per semester if students wish to advance more quickly toward graduation and have the academic potential to do so.

 * This rate applies to the full 16-week semesters in Fall and Spring.
-Students who enroll for 8-week half-semester courses (first-time students joining in October or March, for example) are invoiced at the part-time rate of tuition for that specific 8-week term.
+Students who enroll for eight-week half-semester courses (first-time students joining in October or March, for example) are invoiced at the part-time rate of tuition for that specific eight-week term.
 Subsequent semesters of 16 weeks are then invoiced as per above.

-Tuition for those taking less than 12 credits in a given semester is billed at the per credit hour rate.
-The tuition rate for part-time students in 2023-2024 is CHF 1,090 per credit hour, equivalent to CHF 3,270 per 3-credit course.
-Those who enroll in multiple part-time courses in a given 8-week term are still eligible for the services listed above.
+Tuition for those taking less than 12 credits in a given semester is billed at the per-credit-hour rate.
+The tuition rate for part-time students in 2024-2025 is CHF 1,100 per credit hour, equivalent to CHF 3,300 per 3-credit course.
+Those who enroll in multiple part-time courses in a given eight-week term are still eligible for the services listed above.

 Estimating Your Annual Expenses

-Webster University Geneva’s approximate educational expenses in Swiss Francs (CHF), including direct and indirect expenses, are:
+Webster Geneva Campus’s approximate educational expenses in Swiss Francs (CHF), including direct and indirect expenses, are:

-* First-year students are required to live on campus in the Living and Learning Center for Fall + Spring semesters (CHF 9,500 total), unless they will live with immediate family in the Geneva area (an exemption request form can be approved).
+* First-year students are required to live on campus in the Living and Learning Center for Fall and Spring semesters (CHF 9,660 total), unless they will live with immediate family in the Geneva area (an exemption request form can be approved).
 Registration for the Summer term is optional.

 ** Meal plans vary from about 3,000 CHF per semester and up; campus housing includes a small kitchenette (refrigerator and electric stove) in each room/unit.